 Auditionees are asked to sing two art songs in contrasting styles and languages.
 Your pieces should be performed from memory.
 Choose repertoire that you sing well and shows your voice to its best advantage.
 Book such as Joan Boytim's First Book series or the 26 Italian Songs and Arias are good sources for undergraduate audition repertoire.
 The audition will also include a small sight-singing example.

 Violin, viola, cello, and double bass candidates should prepare at least one movement from a standard concerto or comparable composition (memorized), a movement from an unaccompanied Bach suite, and technical material (an etude or a caprice).

 Guitar candidates should prepare from memory at least two pieces from different time periods.
 One piece must be a transcription, and one piece must have been originally written for guitar.
 Candidates should also be prepared to play a three-octave scale and sight read, if asked.

 Perform from memory at least three compositions drawn from three of the following style periods: Baroque, Classic, Romantic, Contemporary; all major and minor scales and triad arpeggios played across a four-octave range, ascending and descending; and sight reading.

 If you wish to major in composition, you should arrange to meet with the Head of the Composition Department ( Dr. David Vayo ) on the day of your instrumental or vocal audition.
 Bring some of your recent compositions (scores and/or recordings) with you.
+If possible, please bring hard copies of scores, especially of any large-ensemble pieces, to the review.
 Students who have a strong interest but no experience in composing can be admitted as composition majors if their musical background and talents are strong.
 The decision as to whether to admit such students is based primarily on the results of the applied audition and the interview with the Head of the Composition Department.